simonw/datasette-cluster-map/README.md

 ## Custom marker popups

-The marker popup defaults to showing a formatted JSON version of the underlying database row.
+The marker popup defaults to displaying the data for the underlying database row.

 You can customize this by including a `popup` column in your results containing JSON that defines a more useful popup.